 Your spouse refuses to work on the marriage.
 Successful marriages require two people who care about each other’s well-being.
 If your spouse dismisses your needs and desires, she’s demonstrating that she’s not committed to your marriage.
 People like this lack empathy and accountability.
 If your spouse refuses counseling and won’t change her behavior, ask yourself why you’re staying with someone who acts like they’re not married.

 We understand that you may have questions about the legal side of addiction, infidelity, marriage, and understanding your options should you decide to divorce.
 Our caring, compassionate family law attorneys are here to provide confidential, nonjudgmental help.
-Please today at 888-888-0919 to schedule your free confidential consultation, or click the button below.
+Please today at 888-888-0919 to schedule your initial confidential consultation, or click the button below.